Brand/Model: Voyage-Air Songwriter VAD-04

-This is a guitar that you won’t want to buy unless the foldable feature is something you think you’ll value.
+This is one of those acoustic guitars that you won’t want to buy unless the foldable feature is something you think you’ll value.
 Fortunately, buyers have been smart enough about recognizing the value of this system for their needs before buying.

 It works exactly as intended, and because of its convenient design, it makes it a go-to instrument since it’s so easy to take anywhere and everywhere.

 However, keeping a tuner in the case is going to be a must-have unless you’re skilled at tuning by ear.
 The folding mechanism will cause strings to slightly come out of tune, but not so much that it will frustrate you to never pick it up again.

 It also helps that it’s a guitar that sounds great and will prove true if you’re ready to perform.

 Being so unique, it’s difficult to find a guitar to compare to this one.
 The primary convenience feature is obviously the folding neck for travelers.
 But, you can spend less and buy a small-bodied guitar that’s ideal for hitting the road.